 Credit Mutuel Alliance Federale also operates in the European consumer credit market (Targobank in Germany and Cofidis, particularly in France, Spain, Portugal and Belgium), bringing geographical and business diversification to a portfolio historically focused on French residential loans.
 These high-margin activities have improved Credit Mutuel Alliance Federale's overall profitability.
 Credit Mutuel Alliance Federale has also developed alternative services (mobile phones and home tele-monitoring), which are sold through its banking networks.
-While rather marginal in size, these activities provide Credit Mutuel Alliance Federale with alternative earnings sources, leveraging its retail networks.
+While rather marginal in size, these activities provide Credit Mutuel Alliance Federale with alternative earnings sources, leveraging its large retail networks.
+In June 2020, the group sold its subsidiary Euro-Information Telecom to Bouygues Telecom, a subsidiary of Bouygues S.A.
+(A3 stable), the products and services of which it will distribute in its branch network.